Create a Website Account - Manage notification subscriptions, save form progress and more.

-To assist residents with proper disposal of waste, the Frederick County Division of Solid Waste and Recycling hosts two free drop-off events each year for household hazardous material disposal (not for commercial waste).
+To assist residents with the proper disposal of waste, the Frederick County Division of Solid Waste and Recycling hosts free drop-off events each year for household hazardous material disposal (not for commercial waste).

 Get automatic notifications and reminders for these events!
 To get reminders for special events, visit Recycling Information, and then: